jrohn34/Cirrhosis_Classification/README.md

 # Cirrhosis_Classification
-Data set of patients and determining if they will develop Cirrhosis or not.
+Data set of different Wines and the Ratings given